-The number of shares reserved for issuance under the Company's stock option plan is limited to 10% of the number of common shares which are issued and outstanding on the date of a particular grant of options.
-Under the plan, the Board of Directors determine the term of a stock option to a maximum of 10 years, the period of time during which the options may vest and become exercisable as well as the option exercise price which shall not be less than the closing price of the Company's share on the Toronto Stock Exchange on the date immediately preceding the date of grant.
+Under the Omnibus Plan, the number of shares reserved for issuance is limited to 10% of the number of common shares issued and outstanding as at July 29, 2022, which is 15,791,413, or any such number that is approved by the shareholders of Andean from time to time.
+The Board of Directors determine the term of a stock option to a maximum of 10 years, the period during which the options may vest and become exercisable as well as the option exercise price which shall not be less than the closing price of the Company's common shares on the Toronto Venture Exchange on the date immediately preceding the date of grant.
 The Compensation Committee determines and makes recommendations to the Board of Directors as to the recipients of, and nature and size of, share-based compensation awards in compliance with applicable securities law, stock exchange and other regulatory requirements.